 MDPI is a member of the Committee on Publication Ethics (COPE).
 MDPI takes the responsibility to enforce a rigorous peer-review together with strict ethical policies and standards to ensure to add high quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, inappropriate authorship credit, and the like, do arise.
 MDPI takes such publishing ethics issues very seriously and our editors are trained to proceed in such cases with a zero tolerance policy.
 To verify the originality of content submitted to our journals, we use iThenticate to check submissions against previous publications.

 Authors and publishers are encouraged to send review copies of their recent related books to the following address.
 Received books will be listed as Books Received within the journal's News & Announcements section.

 St. Alban-Anlage 66

 Copyright / Open Access

-Articles published in Chemosensors will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License.
-MDPI will insert following note at the end of the published text:
+Articles published in Chemosensors will be Open-Access articles distributed under the terms and conditions of the Creative Commons Attribution License (CC BY).
+The copyright is retained by the author(s).
+MDPI will insert the following note at the end of the published text: